-The District received financial assistance for fiscal year 2018-2019 in conjunction with programs for stormwater education presentations (Port of San Diego and municipalities), fuel reduction programs (USFS), County of San Diego Fuel Reduction, DSAP, SPMG, CDFA, CARCD, DOC, NRCS and The State of CA DWR Prop 84.
+The District received financial assistance for fiscal year 2019-2020 in conjunction with programs for stormwater education presentations (Port of San Diego and municipalities), fuel reduction programs (USFS), County of San Diego Fuel Reduction, DSAP, SPMG, CDFA, CARCD, DOC, NRCS and The State of CA DWR Prop 84.
 These programs are primarily reimbursable contractual programs requiring that the District invoice the funding entities for program expenditures; occasional pre-reimbursement dollars are advanced toward selected programs and are recorded as such.
-Fees for service were derived from the Tijuana River Valley Community Gardens program plot leases and hourly rates billed to partner agencies for support.
+Fees for service were derived from the Tijuana River Valley Community Gardens and Sweetwater Community Garden programs' plot leases and hourly rates billed to partner agencies for support.